-Our results may look rather puzzling at first sight; we obtain a linear shift of the LSPR frequency in PdH_x systems when increasing x, without invoking any linear shift of the bulk plasmon energy $\omega{\rm P}$.
-The reason for the linear shift, however, can be easily understood by analyzing the evolution of the dielectric loss function $-Im\{\varepsilon{eff}^{-1}]\}$ derived from the Bruggemann's approximation as the H concentration x varies.
-This evolution is shown in Figure 4b for straight comparisson with the simple linear admixture of phases.
-Contrary to the evolution of the effective loss function in the simple approach in Figure 4a, the effective loss function that involves the more complex admixture of phases given by eq 2 varies gradually (almost linearly) with x in the energy interval of interest for plasmonic sensing (1-3 eV), this being the reason for the gradual shift of the plasmon response observed.
-Furthermore, if the excitation energy is tuned by modifying the system size, geometry, or environment, strong nonlinearities in the LSPR with H concentration would then appear.
-Slight differences between the simulations and the experimental results can be associated with the large surface roughness caused by the hydrogenation of the Pd disks. $^{\rm S}$
+Our results may look rather puzzling at first sight: we obtain a linear shift of the LSPR frequency in PdHx systems when increasing x, without invoking any linear shift of the bulk plasmon energy $\omega_P$ .
+The reason for the linear shift, however, can be easily understood by analysing the evolution of the dielectric loss function $-Im\{\varepsilon{eff}^{-1}\}$ derived from the Bruggemann's approximation as the H concentration x varies.
+This evolution is shown in Fig. 4(b) for straight comparisson with the simple linear admixture of phases.
+Contrary to the evolution of the effective loss function in the simple approach in Fig. 4(a), the effective loss function that involves the more complex admixture of phases given by Eq.
+(2) varies gradually (almost linearly) with x in the energy interval of interest for plasmonic sensing (1-3 eV), being this the reason for the gradual shift of the plasmon response observed.
+Furthermore, if the excitation energy is tuned by modifying the system size, geometry or environment, strong non-linearities in the LSPR with H concentration would then appear.
+Slight differences between the simulations and the experimental results can be associated to the large surface roughness caused by the hydrogenation of the Pd disks.

-In summary, by combining an ab initio description of the atomic-level properties of PdH_x with the full electrodynamical calculation of light scattering in nanoscale geometries, we have theoretically demonstrated that plasmonic sensing techniques are sensitive enough to be used as valuable tools for studying the dynamics of structural changes in metal hydride nanosystems.
-In the particular case of PdH_x nanodisks, the comparison of our theoretical results with recent experimental measurements validated quantitatively that H saturation takes place at $x \approx 0.667$ in the β phase.
-The methodology developed here will therefore bring further advance in the understanding of hydrogen absorption and diffusion in metal nanostructures.
+In summary, combining an ab initio description of the atomic-level properties of PdHx with the full electrodynamical calculation of light scattering in nanoscale geometries, we have theoretically demonstrated that plasmonic sensing techniques are sensitive enough to be used as valuable tools for studying the dynamics of structural changes in metal hydrides nanosystems.
+In the particular case of PdHx nanodisks, the comparison of our theoretical results with recent experimental measurements validated quantitatively that H saturation takes place at $x \sim 0.667$ in the $\beta$ phase.
+The methodology developed here will therefore bring further advance in the understanding of Hydrogen absorption and diffusion in metal nanostructures.